Quill One

 7. 2034 Technical Architecture

-The plan uses one flagship hardware product with multiple software modes.
-That keeps manufacturing, procurement, support, and messaging focused.
+The plan uses one flagship hardware product with multiple software modes — education mode, refugee support mode, legal/bureaucracy mode, coding/developer mode, local office mode, robot brain mode, robot limb mode, clinic/triage mode, low-power field mode, and docked turbo mode.
+One product keeps manufacturing, procurement, support, and messaging focused.

 SubsystemTarget spec